Tel: +44 (0)1524 594644

 I convene the following undergraduate modules: LING 103 Linguistics, LING 203 English Sounds and Structures (term 1, in which we focus on grammar), LING 305 Topics in Linguistic Theory (term 1, in which we focus on cognitive linguistics), LING 313 Language Change in English and Beyond, and LING 315 Forensic Linguistics.
 At postgraduate level I teach LING 490 English Grammar, and also run modules on English grammar for our Hong Kong and MA in English Language by Distance programmes.

 My main admin responsibility in the Department is Director of Studies for Part II.
 Outside the Department, I am very active in relation to linguistics and education/pedagogy.
-On the national level, I'm a member of the LAGB's Education Committee, the Committee for Linguistics in Education (CLIE), and the UK Linguistics Olympiad committee (UKLO).
+On the national level, I'm a member of the LAGB's Education Committee, Secretary of the Committee for Linguistics in Education (CLIE), and a member of the UK Linguistics Olympiad committee (UKLO).

-Associated Keywords: Cognitive linguistics, Corpus linguistics, Dialect, Dialectology, English grammar, English language, History of English, Language change, Language typology, Linguistics, Semantics, Sociolinguistics
+Associated Keywords: Cognitive linguistics, Corpus linguistics, Dialect, Dialectology, Educational linguistics, English grammar, English language, History of English, Language change, Language typology, Linguistics, Semantics, Sociolinguistics

 View all research activities, ePrints, news and events associated with Willem Hollmann.